ironbar/prompt_recovery/docs/modeling/Iteration_02_prompt_engineering.md

 to use the trick of adding `Improve the text to this` to the submission, which highlights the importance of imitating the style of the host's prompts.

 The correlation between current local validation score and public leaderboard is not perfect.
+However it might be the case that it is simply the uncertainty of the evaluation, that I believe is close to 0.02 for the public leaderboard.

 ## Next steps